rayanfam/rayanfam.github.io/_posts/2018-12-16-hypervisor-from-scratch-part-5.md

     DbgPrint("[*]\t\tCurrent thread is executing in %d th logical processor.\n", ProcessorID);

     PAGED_CODE();

+...
 ```

-Now, we should allocate a specific stack so that whenever a VM-Exit occurs, we can save the registers and call other Host functions.
+Now that we can specify a core number and execute codes in the target core, it's time should allocate a specific **stack** so that whenever a VM-exit occurs, we can save the registers and call other host functions in vmx-root mode.

+A quick reminder, whenever a vm-exit occurs, the host handler is called in vmx-root mode.
+When we run the **VMRESUME** instruction, the processor switches to the VMX non-root; thus, every kernel-mode driver and user-mode application are running in **VMX non-root** mode.
+Only the portion of our driver responsible for handling the host is executed in the VMX root-mode.

-I prefer to allocate a separate location for the stack instead of using the current RSP of the driver, but you can use the current stack (RSP) too.
+Here we need a stack for host routines.
+We have two options, the first option is using the current **RSP**, and the second one is using a separated stack.
+We used a separate location for the stack instead of using the current **RSP** of the driver, but you can use the current stack (RSP) too.

-The following lines are for allocating and zeroing the stack of our VM-Exit handler.
+The following lines are written for allocating and zeroing the stack of our VM-exit handler.

 ```
     //